 The subclass 151 visa is more popularly known as the Former Resident Visa in Australia; this visa is framed expressly for the country’s former permanent residents and those who have served in the Australian Defence Force.
 An applicant can apply for this visa via these two routes: the long residence route and the defence service route.
 The main aim behind the formulation of this immigration category is to allow the eligible applicants’ resettlement to Australia.
-For intrinsic information on the visa, visit our 151 visa immigration agents and facilitate your visa journey process to progress smoothly.
+For intrinsic information on the visa, visit E-Help Consultancy 151 visa immigration agents and facilitate your visa journey process to progress smoothly.

 Former Resident Visa 151 is a permanent visa; it allows the holder of this visa to stay indefinitely in the country.
 The applicant for the Former Resident Visa 151 becomes the permanent resident of the nation the day the visa is granted.